pgrange/cloudMe/README.rst

 - number of clones
 - type name

-The group of the machines will be deduced from the file name.
+The group of machines will be deduced from the file name.

 For instance the following file produces 2 VMs of type web and 1 VM of type sql ::

+ archlinux:1:sql
  archlinux:2:web
- archlinux:1:sql

 You can specify cpu and memory for each line using the following syntax ::